canvasxyz/canvas-docs/docs/intro.md

 * [canvas-chat.fly.dev](https://canvas-chat.fly.dev/index.html) built with Webpack
 * [canvas-chat-2.fly.dev](https://canvas-chat-2.fly.dev) built with Next.js
+* [canvas-chat-3.fly.dev](https://canvas-chat-3.fly.dev) which imports data from the other examples into a new application
 * You can also run Canvas locally by downloading the [webpack app](https://github.com/canvasxyz/canvas/tree/main/examples/chat-webpack) or [next app](https://github.com/canvasxyz/canvas/tree/main/examples/chat-next)